tiepdotme/samwize.com/_posts/2016-04-25-tutorial-on-creating-app-shortcut-with-3d-touch.markdown

 Go to **Hardware > Use Trackpad Force for 3D Touch**.

 Tap lightly on the trackpad, and the quick actions shortcuts will be shown.

+## Bonus: Peek and Pop

+With 3D Touch, another feature you can implement is previewing a view controller.

+[Krakendev](http://krakendev.io/peek-pop/) has a comprehensive tutorial on that.